JakeC007/find-duplicate-DOI/README.md

 ## Make This Script Work For You

-Since, I wrote this as a quick and dirt solution to merge duplicate DOIs, the script is brittle.
+Since I wrote this as a quick and dirty solution to merge duplicate DOIs, the script is brittle.
 If you want to use it to merge your own duplicate DOIs -- or other identifiable trait -- you need to do the following:

 * Edit the `col` iterator to reflect which columns you want the script to read.
   * Tip: Indexing starts at 0, so column A is 0, column B is 1, and so on.